codepath/web103_finalproject/planning/user_stories.md

 ## Outline User Roles

-**Movie lovers**: a user who love to keep her favourite list of movies at a website for easier access and update everytime
+**Owner**: a user who love to keep her favourite list of movies at a website for easier access and update everytime

 ## Draft User Stories